 - Plots coordinates on graphs and compares their distance and positions.

 - Follows a pattern or set of guidelines to create a number.
-For example: start with 5.
-Add 3 five times and subtract 1.
+For example: Start with 5, add 3 five times, and subtract 1.
 What number are you left with?
-Students then do the same with another set of guidelines and understand and explain the connections between the two patterns.
+Students then do the same with another set of guidelines and explain the connections between the two patterns.

-- Knows the qualities and different categories of 2-dimensional shapes.
+- Knows the qualities and different categories of two-dimensional shapes.

-- Change Your Order: Ask your child to solve equations that includes a necessary order using parentheses (this is called the "Order of Operations," or "PEMDAS").
-Then take the same set of numbers, written in the same order, but change the equation by asking your child to put the parentheses in different places and group sets of number in different ways.
+Change Your Order: Ask your child to solve an equation that follows a specific order of steps using parentheses (this is called the "Order of Operations," or "PEMDAS").
+Then take the same set of numbers, written in the same order, but change the equation by asking your child to put the parentheses in different places.
 After your child has solved this equation, compare the answers and discuss the difference between the two.
-Your child can also give you equations like these to solve.

-- Become Math Consultants: Ask family members and friends for “math problems” they have needed to solve in everyday life.
-Ask your child to solve these problems for them.
-Your child can also become the math consultant for this person in the future.
-If they have a real-life situation in which they need to solve a math problem, they could consult your child.
+Become Math Consultants: Ask family members and friends for “math problems” they have needed to solve in everyday life, then challenge your child to solve them.
+Your fifth grader can even become the go-to math consultant: If a real-life situation that involves solving a math problem arises for a family member, ask them to consult your child for the solution.

-- Create a Group Graph: Make a life-size graph (with horizontal and vertical axes) by putting tape or strips of paper down on the floor.
-Alternatively, use sticks or mark dirt and sand outside.
-Plot the numbers on the graph using cards with numbers written on them or write them out on the tape or paper.
-Assign different family members or friends a pair of coordinates.
-Everyone should then “plot” themselves and move to the correct place on the graph.
-Take turns calling out different coordinate pairs for a person to move to.
+Create a Group Graph: Make a life-size graph (with horizontal and vertical axes) by putting tape or strips of paper on the floor.
+Alternatively, use sticks to mark dirt or sand outside.
+Plot numbers on the graph using numbered cards or pieces of paper.
+Assign family members or friends one pair of coordinates each, then ask everyone to “plot” themselves at the correct place on the graph.
+Take turns calling out different coordinate pairs for each person to move to.

-- Quick Check: Since your child should be able to solve equations with ease, give her a variety of multiplication and division equations that use multi-digit numbers and see how many she can solve within a certain amount of time (for example, 4 minutes).
-Repeat this, either immediately after or at another point, to see if she can break her previous record.
+Quick Check: Since your child should be able to solve equations with ease, give her a variety of multiplication and division equations that use multi-digit numbers and see how many she can solve in a certain amount of time (for example, 4 minutes).
+Repeat this, either immediately or later on, to see if she can break her previous record.

 5th Grade Science

-Similar to other subjects in 5th grade, science lessons emphasize to students the importance of analyzing what they learn in order to deepen their thinking, expand their knowledge, and develop their own ideas and conclusions.
-For example, as fifth graders conduct experiments and investigate topics, they are encouraged to use these experiences to come up with ideas, draw conclusions, and ask further questions for future experiments and investigations.
-Furthermore, they are asked to support these ideas and questions with specific proofs and reasons.
+Similar to other subjects in 5th grade, science lessons emphasize the importance of analyzing topics so students can deepen their thinking, expand their knowledge, and develop their own ideas and conclusions.
+For example, as fifth graders conduct experiments and investigate topics, they are encouraged to come up with ideas, draw conclusions, and ask further questions for future experiments and investigations.
+They are also asked to support these ideas and questions with evidence.

-As in other grades, the specific topics studied in science vary according to state.
-However, common topics studied in 5th grade include: earth and space; plants; the cycle of life; animals; the human body; electricity and magnetism; motion; and sound.
+As in other grades, the exact topics studied in 5th grade science vary according to state.
+However, common ones include earth and space, plants, the cycle of life, animals, the human body, electricity and magnetism, motion, and sound.
 Students also often learn about these topics in relation to their location and where they live.
 Consult your child’s teacher or research your state’s science standards for more details.

-- Develops and explains ideas based on investigations and experiments; uses specific reasoning and evidence to explain her assertions.
+- Develops and explains ideas based on investigations and experiments; uses specific reasoning and evidence to explain his assertions.

-- Presents the findings and conclusion of an experiment, both in writing and orally.
+- Presents the findings and conclusion of an experiment, both orally and in writing.

-- Researches and takes notes on information about a variety of topics using both text and digital resources.
+- Researches and takes notes on information about a variety of topics using both books and digital resources.

 - Collects and uses data to support experiments and what he learns.

-- Experiments with different types of materials and matter—such as solid, liquid, and gas—to observe different types of physical and chemical changes.
+- Experiments with different types of materials and matter—such as solid, liquid, and gas—to observe different physical and chemical changes.

-- Works independently, in partnerships, in small groups, and as a class to conduct experiments and create projects.
+- Works independently, with partners, in small groups, and as a class to conduct experiments and create projects.

-- Studies and creates models of systems and objects to further explore and show an understanding of the scientific concepts learned.
+- Studies and creates models of systems and objects to further explore and show an understanding of scientific concepts.

-- Prove It!: When your child asks a question about a scientific concept or when someone says something about a scientific concept, see if you and your child can prove it.
-Conduct an experiment using the scientific method and see if the result of your experiment answers your question or supports the fact stated.
+Prove It!: When someone claims something about a scientific concept (for instance, “Adding sugar to water in a vase keeps flowers fresh for longer!”), see if you and your child can prove it.
+Conduct an experiment using the scientific method and see if the result of your experiment supports the stated claim.

-- Make Matter Matter: When you encounter matter that changes in everyday life, point it out and talk to your child about it.
-For example, when you are cooking, ask your child why bubbling water boils and talk about the reason together.
+Make Matter Matter: When you encounter matter that changes in everyday life, point it out and talk to your child about it.
+For example, when you are cooking, ask him why bubbling water boils and talk about the reason together.
 Try boiling other things to see what happens to them and compare the differences and similarities.

-- Make a Model: First, ask your child's teacher what topic your child is currently learning about.
+Make a Model: First, ask your child's teacher what topic your child is currently learning about.
 Then, make a model of a related object.
-For example, if your child is learning about human cells, use crafts objects, clay, or even different foods to make a model of a cell and its parts.
-You can also make a model of a system, such as machine or the digestive system.
+For example, if your child is learning about human cells, use craft objects, clay, or even different foods to make a model of a cell and its parts.
+You can also make a model of a system, such as machine (try this Geckobot!) or the digestive system.

-- Look for Real-Life Science: These days, so much progress is happening in science.
-Read articles with your child about scientific topics and progress made in the world, then talk about the articles — as well as the effects this progress may have.
-If possible, your child can do further research on a topic she finds particularly interesting.
+Look for Real-Life Science: Read articles with your child about scientific topics and progress made in the world, then talk about the articles — as well as the effects this progress may have.
+If possible, your child can do further research on a topic he finds particularly interesting.

 5th Grade Social Studies

 In most schools, 5th grade curriculum focuses on United States history, beginning with the colonization of America and possibly continuing through the 20th century.
-As 5th graders study social studies, they are taught to analyze the reasons behind events, make connections, and compare.
-As in other grades, since most social studies curricula are specific to a location, consult your child’s teacher or your state’s social studies standards to find out which specific communities and aspects of the community will be covered.
+As 5th graders learn about social studies, they are taught to analyze the reasons behind events, make connections, and compare those events.
+As in other grades, most social studies curricula are specific to a location, so consult your child’s teacher or your state’s social studies standards to find out which specific communities and aspects of the community will be covered.

-- Writes about what he learns through a traditional essay format.
+- Writes about what she learns in a traditional essay format.

 - Uses primary sources and different types of media (such as film and art) to learn about historical events.

-- Learns about historical events through the context of geography and how it affected different events.
+- Learns about historical events through the context of geography and how it affected certain event outcomes.

 - Researches, organizes, and presents her research on various topics, events, and figures.

-- Discusses topics, focusing on using specific details, facts, and reasons to support his opinion.
+- Discusses topics, focusing on using specific details, facts, and reasons to support her opinion.

 - Uses technology to research both past and current events and topics.

-- Find Historical Artifacts: Visit museums, libraries, or even relatives' or friends’ homes to find objects from the early 20th century that may have been used during the time your child studies.
+Find Historical Artifacts: Visit museums, libraries, or even relatives' or friends’ homes to find objects from the early 20th century that may have been used during certain time periods your child is studying.

-- Interview Historical Figures: Since your 5th grader may study modern history from the 20 century, you may know someone who experienced a historical event covered in school.
-Your child can interview this person and then create a project (such as a written piece or a TV show) about the person he interviews.
-This can be particularly meaningful for your child if the person he interviews is in your family and shares your family history with him.
+Interview Historical Figures: Since your fifth grader may study modern history, you might know someone who experienced a historical event covered in school.
+Your child can interview this person and then create a project (such as a written piece or a TV show) about the person she interviews.
+This can be particularly meaningful to your child if the person she interviews is a family member.

-- Map it Out: Find a place nearby that has historical significance.
-Visit that place with a map and trace out the event.
-If you are unable to go somewhere, use an online resource and map out where an important historical event your child learned about occurred.
-Trace a journey or trip from history.
+Map it Out: Find a place nearby that has historical significance, then visit with a map and trace out the event that occurred there.
+If you can’t travel to a site, use an online resource and map out where an important event happened.